bitcoindevkit/bdk/CONTRIBUTING.md

 cryptocurrencies demands a high-level of rigor, adversarial thinking, thorough testing and risk-minimization.
 Any bug may cost users real money.
-That being said, we deeply welcome people contributing for the first time to an open source project or pick up Rust while contributing.
+That being said, we deeply welcome people contributing for the first time to an open source project or picking up Rust while contributing.
 Don't be shy, you'll learn.

 Communications Channels